How to (Un-) Quantum Mechanics: Function Follows Form

-Our approach is based on the Lorentz transformations and is therefore mathematically equivalent with the standard presentation of relativity theory (SPRT).
-Nonetheless it modifies the SPRT insofar as both, Lorentz transformations and ``inertial frames'' are notions that require no direct reference to space-time at all.
-We introduced and explained them in a purely Hamiltonian context.
-This came out almost {\it automatically} and we could not possibly have done otherwise.
-But relativity is not the central issue of this article and hence we can not elaborate in more detail.
-We refer to the introduction in Ref.~\cite{Mundy}.
+Since this approach implements the Lorentz transformations as the fundamental set of canonical transformations, it is mathematically equivalent with the standard presentation of relativity theory (SPRT).
+Nonetheless it modifies the SPRT insofar as both, Lorentz transformations and ``inertial frames'' are notions that require no direct reference to a predefined space-time {\it at all}.
+We introduced and explained them in a purely abstract Hamiltonian context.
+This result came out almost {\it automatically}.
+But relativity is not the central issue of this article and hence we will not elaborate in more detail.
+We refer to the introduction in Ref.~\cite{Mundy} and the detailed presentation in Ref.~\cite{lt_paper}.